Samar2170/archivus-v2/archivus/Readme.md

 ##### Intro
 * Host your filesystem on your network, or use it as a static file server for your frontends.
-* If running in filesystem mode, it will be accessible at http://network_ip:8000, if running as static file server, it will be accessible at http://network_ip:8001
+* If running in filesystem mode, it will be accessible at http://network_ip:8000.
-* uploads will work with PIN in network mode, but will not work with PIN in static file server mode
+* uploads will work with PIN in network mode

+#### Configurations
+1. Multiple Users?
+UserDir Setup?
+2. RW Access?
+3. Master PIN or User LogIn for Uploads?
+4. UserDir setup and Lock?

 ##### Features
 1. Upload Multiple Files